 Smartphone AR headsets are also on the way.
 The newest generation of smartphones is capable of generating AR environments.
 Unlike computer-based AR smart glasses, these headsets use your smartphone to generate AR content.
 And if you’re looking for something cheaper than a computer-based AR smart glass, a smartphone AR headset is likely to be the best option.
 There’s room for growth in both categories.

 Google has made Glass a reality by adding a touch screen on the right side.
-You can control volume, play music, pause or skip tracks, and answer phone calls using the built-in microphone.
+You can control the volume, play music, pause or skip tracks, and answer phone calls using the built-in microphone.
 Unlike many other smart glasses, the Glass does not automatically upload your pictures to social media sites.
 The glass will not track your location; however, you can see when they are taking pictures and can adjust the volume.

 Another major feature of the Glass is its built-in speakers, enabling you to listen to music or make phone calls while on the go.
 The glasses also come with built-in storage for up to 500 photos and videos, which you can share through voice commands.
 If you don’t want to share your pictures, you can upload them to a companion app.

-Facebook’s version is much better-looking and integrates with 6.5x the number of people on Facebook, compared to Snapchat.
+Facebook’s version is much better looking and integrates with 6.5x the number of people on Facebook, compared to Snapchat.
 Facebook has also included tips for responsible use on its website.
-For example, the Facebook View app makes it easy to import content from the smart glasses, edit it, and share it with other apps.
+For example, the Facebook View app makes it easy to import content from smart glasses, edit it, and share it with other apps.
 Users can also take advantage of the camera roll on their phones to edit their content.

 These glasses can also suppress background noise during phone calls.
 They are compatible with most mobile devices, including iPhones and Android phones.
 In addition to Facebook, Ray-Ban Stories are compatible with popular Ray-Ban models.

-During the recent launch of the Google Glass, Google shifted its attention to business customers.
+During the recent launch of Google Glass, Google shifted its attention to business customers.
 However, the battery life of these smart glasses was short, lasting only a few hours.
 One way to improve battery life is to wear a companion smart necklace or wristwatch to recharge the glasses.